vttale/nsec5/README.md

    This document updates the IANA registry "DNS Security Algorithm Numbers" by defining following aliases:

-   XXX is NSEC5-RSASHA256, alias for RSASHA256 (8).
+   TBD is NSEC5-RSASHA256, alias for RSASHA256 (8).

-   XXX is NSEC5-RSASHA512, alias for RSASHA512 (10).
+   TBD is NSEC5-RSASHA512, alias for RSASHA512 (10).

-   XXX is NSEC5-ECDSAP256SHA256 alias for ECDSAP256SHA256 (13).
+   TBD is NSEC5-ECDSAP256SHA256, alias for ECDSAP256SHA256 (13).

-   XXX is NSEC5-ECDSAP384SHA384 alias for ECDSAP384SHA384 (14).
+   TBD is NSEC5-ECDSAP384SHA384, alias for ECDSAP384SHA384 (14).

+   TBD is NSEC5-ED25519, alias for ED25519 (15).

+16. Implementation Status

+   NSEC5 has been implemented for the Knot Authoritative server and the Unbound recursive server.

-16. Contributors
+17. Contributors

-   This document would not be possible without help of Moni Naor (Weizmann Institute), Sachin Vasant (Cisco Systems), Leonid Reyzin (Boston University), and Asaf Ziv (Weizmann Institute) who contributed to the design of NSEC5, and Ondrej Sury (CZ.NIC Labs) who provided advice on its implementation.
+   This document would not be possible without help of Moni Naor (Weizmann Institute), Sachin Vasant (Cisco Systems), Leonid Reyzin (Boston University), and Asaf Ziv (Weizmann Institute) who contributed to the design of NSEC5; Ondrej Sury (CZ.NIC Labs) who provided advice on its implementation; and Duane Wessels (Verisign Labs) who assisted in the research of the practicality of NSEC5.

-17. References
+18. References

-17.1.
+18.1.
 Normative References

    [FIPS-186-3]
               National Institute for Standards and Technology, "Digital